Before we begin, you will need to install these packages

 ## [9] "Playlist" "PlaylistTrack" "Track"

 From RStudio’s website, there are several ways to interact with SQL Databases.
-One of the simplest ways that we will use here is to leverage the dplyr
+One of the simplest ways that we will use here is to leverage the dplyr framework.

 "The

-package translates R code into database-specific variants.
+dplyrpackage now has a generalized SQL backend for talking to databases, and the newdbplyrpackage translates R code into database-specific variants.
 As of this writing, SQL variants are supported for the following databases: Oracle, Microsoft SQL Server, PostgreSQL, Amazon Redshift, Apache Hive, and Apache Impala.
 More will follow over time.

 "You can write your code in

-Let’s take a closer look at the conn
+Let’s take a closer look at the conn database that we just connected to:

 ##